emsilva/devcontainer/README.md

 - History persisted across rebuilds (`/commandhistory` volume)
 - Symlinked user dotfiles from `.devcontainer/user` into `$HOME`
 - Automatic detection + install of dependencies for Node / Python (uv) / Go
+- Port forwarding is now fully dynamic: no predeclared list; VS Code will just notify when a process starts listening (configured with `onAutoForward=notify`).

 ## Claude / MCP Integration